MicrosoftDocs/security/security-docs/Securing-Artificial-Intelligence-Machine-Learning.md

 ---
+layout: LandingPage
-title: Securing the Future of Artificial Intelligence and Machine Learning at Microsoft
+title: Securing the Future of AI and ML at Microsoft
-description: This research papers shares some of Microsoft’s security lessons-learned from designing products and operating online services built on AI. ms.date: 12/3/2018 ms.service: security ms.author: conceptual ms.topic:
+description: This research papers shares some of Microsoft’s security lessons-learned from designing products and operating online services built on AI. ms.date: 12/03/2018 ms.service: security ms.author: bcowper ms.topic: conceptual
 ---

 # Securing the Future of Artificial Intelligence and Machine Learning at Microsoft